 IMPORTANT!
-The default IP address of Controller 1 R-Link Port is 192.168.1.100 and the default IP address of Controller 2 R-Link Port is 192.168.1.101 and subnet mask is 255.255.255.0.
+The default IP address of the Controller R-Link Port is 192.168.1.100 and subnet mask is 255.255.255.0.
 DHCP client function is also enabled by default.
 You can reconfigure the IP Address or disable the DHCP client function through the LCD front panel or terminal "Ethernet Configuration" menu.